 Chlorite Some infants and young children who drink water containing chlorite in excess of the MCL could experience nervous system effects.
 Similar effects may occur in fetuses of pregnant women who drink water containing chlorite in excess of the MCL.
 Some people may experience anemia.
-Violation Type Violation Begin Violation End Violation Explanation Chlorite 5/1/2023 5/31/2023 We failed to test our drinking water for the contaminant and period indicated.
-Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated
+Violation Type Violation Begin Violation End Violation Explanation Monitoring, Routine (DBP), Major 3/1/2024 We failed to test our drinking water for the contaminant and period indicated.
+Because of this failure, we cannot be certain of the quality of our drinking water during the period indicated.